 Before you start taking Rexulti, your doctor will review your medical history to make sure Rexulti is a safe, effective treatment for you.
 If you have concerns about using Rexulti due to this boxed warning, make sure to talk with your doctor.

-Risk of suicidal thoughts and behaviors in certain people
+Risk of suicidal thoughts and behaviors in certain children and younger adults

 Keep in mind that depression and other mental health conditions also increase the risk of having suicidal thoughts and behaviors.